gbmhunter/blog/content/electronics/circuit-design/digital-logic/latches-and-flip-flops/_index.md

 The Micro-Cap circuit file used to perform this simulation can be downloaded [here](edge-detection-using-and-inverter-sim/circuit.cir).
 </div>

 The problem with the above edge-detection circuit is that it cannot guarantee that the created pulse is long enough for the latch logic to obtain the correct state[^bib-libretexts-edge-triggered-flip-flop].
-There is a better way to do it, which will do when we introduce the D-type flip-flop with more NAND gates.
+There are better ways to create edge-triggered flip-flops, which we will show when we introduce the master-slave D-type flip-flop below.

 ### D-Type Flip-Flops